 - Sometimes a weak test doesn't mean 'no'.
 It may mean "unclear" or "'no answer or "I don't know".
 It may mean that there are multiple possibilities given the way you phrased the question.
 If you are not sure, ask.

 - Play with a variety of muscle testing techniques and choose your favorites.

 - Practice, practice, practice.
 Play with asking a variety of questions and testing a variety of foods and other substances.
 Get confident.
 Approach it as a game instead of something to be all serious about.
 Learn how to muscle test well and how yes and no feel in your muscles.
 Eventually, you may find that as you tune in, you feel yourself strengthening and weakening when you ask a question without having to use any technique at all.

 - If you let someone else test you, make sure they know how to muscle test properly.
 Someone else can skew your results.
-Be aware that the tester's energy and intention will affect and be linked with your energy and vice versa.
+Their energy and intention will affect you as it links with your energy and vice versa.

-Knowing how to muscle test is a way to tap into your intuition and gain wisdom from your energy system, your mind and your body.
+Knowing how to muscle test on yourself is one way to tap into your intuition and gain wisdom from your energy system, your mind and your body.
 Like all tools, muscle response testing is best used with other tools and used wisely.